Centerpiece Design for Multiple Seasons

 More evergreens are inserted around the edges of the oasis.
 Yew and boxwood were used in this design.

-After the edge is established the rest of the arrangement is filled in with more evergreens, using different colors and textures.
+After the edge is established, the rest of the arrangement is filled in with more evergreens, using different colors and textures.
+Remember to keep it low enough that people seated on opposite sides of the table can see each other.

-Pine cones and a burgundy-gold ribbon were added to finished the design.
+Pine cones and a burgundy-gold ribbon were added to finish the design, making a lovely Christmas centerpiece.

 Round Design

 Charlotte chose a round pink container for her design.
-The oasis used in this design is a rises a little higher than the edges of the container.
-This allows the inserted evergreens to come out naturally and not hit the rim of the container.
+The oasis used in this design rises a little higher than the edges of the container.
+This allows the inserted evergreens to come out naturally without hitting the rim of the container.

 Charlotte started out by inserting pachysandra on the edge of the oasis near the rim of the container.
-She then added other evergreens with different shaped leaves, colors and textures.
+She then added other evergreens with different shapes, colors and textures to fill in the edges.

 Charlotte continued adding evergreens until the entire perimeter was filled in.